Instance Methods #

 - Syntax:

-staticvsclass: This is the most important point for C# developers.- Swift’s
+staticvsclass: This is the most important point for C# developers to note.- Swift’s

-static funcin a Class is equivalent to C#’sstatic(Final, cannot be overridden). - Swift’s
+static funcin a Class is equivalent to C#static(Final, cannot be overridden). - Swift’s

-class funcin a Class corresponds to a concept C# does not have directly (think of it as an “inheritable static method”), allowing subclasses tooverride class functo provide their own implementation.
+class funcin a Class corresponds to a concept that has no direct equivalent in C# (can be thought of as an “inheritable static method”), allowing subclasses tooverride class functo provide their own implementation.

 - Swift’s